 Michigan Tech Reaches Out to K-12 Students, Teachers

-“The scope and range of Michigan Technological University’s involvement in K-12 education is impressive,” said Board of Control member Lenora Ashford in her Academic Affairs Committee report to the Michigan Tech governing board at its regular meeting today.
+“The scope and range of Michigan Technological University’s involvement in K-12 education is impressive,” said Board of Trustees member Lenora Ashford in her Academic Affairs Committee report to the Michigan Tech governing board at its regular meeting today.
 “The next generation of Michigan Tech students is now being prepared in the K-12 schools, so the University’s dedication to their success makes perfect sense.”

 In a report requested by the Academic Affairs Committee at a July 2009 Board retreat, Interim Provost Max Seel noted that Michigan Tech offers:

 • About a dozen professional development courses to an average of 200 teachers each summer.